 Source: HFEA.gov.uk

-Every IVF cycle is different, tailored to your specific needs.
-Following some fertility tests and a consultation with a specialist, you'll receive your personalised treatment plan.
+Every IVF cycle is different and tailored to your individual needs.
+After initial fertility tests and a consultation with a specialist, you’ll receive a personalised IVF treatment plan.
 A typical IVF cycle will follow the below steps and can take between 4-6 weeks.

 Step one